 - Find stuff you haven’t used in more than 6 months and sell it.
 Don’t give me that I may need it later crap either because seriously that floor stereo is so nineties.
 If you have one and it is collecting dust in a corner, please sell it and add the $25 it’s worth to your emergency fund.

-- Last, you may not have a money management issue, but perhaps a little income would solve your financial woes.
+- Last, you may not have a money management issue – you simply need more income.
 If you can barely meet your basic needs on your regular full-time salary, consider taking on a part-time job or a side-hustle.
-Side hustles are convenient and range from online gigs to one off gigs you can pick up on a weekend.
+Side hustles are convenient and range from online gigs to one-off gigs you can pick up on a weekend.
 Don’t be afraid to ask for overtime too if it’s available.

 Check out this post: 4 Easy Realistic Ways to Start an Emergency Fund

 How much do you need in an emergency fund if you’re in debt?